D3-branes wrapped on a spindle

-In this paper we discuss a class of supersymmetric gravitational solutions which have fundamentally new features compared with all previous constructions.
-We present supergravity solutions of the form $AdS_3\times \Sigma$ of $D=5$ minimal gauged supergravity which we interpret as the near horizon limit of black brane solutions associated with D3-branes wrapped on $\Sigma$.
-The first new feature is that supersymmetry of this near horizon solution is \emph{not} realised by a topological twist.
-The second new feature is that $\Sigma$ is not a compact manifold but an \emph{orbifold}.
-Recall that while a manifold is a topological space that is locally modelled on open subsets of $\mathbb{R}^n$, an orbifold is locally modelled on open subsets of $\mathbb{R}^n/\Gamma$, where $\Gamma$ are finite groups.
+Here we discuss a class of supersymmetric solutions which have fundamentally new features.
+We present $AdS_3\times \Sigma$ solutions of $D=5$ minimal gauged supergravity which we interpret as the near horizon limit of black brane solutions associated with D3-branes wrapped on $\Sigma$.
+The first new feature is that supersymmetry is \emph{not} realised by a topological twist.
+The second is that $\Sigma$ is not a compact manifold but an \emph{orbifold} \footnote{An orbifold is locally modelled on open subsets of $\mathbb{R}^n/\Gamma$, where $\Gamma$ are finite groups.}.
 More specifically, we will consider the weighted projective space $\Sigma=\mathbb{WCP}^1_{[n_-,n_+]}$, also known as a spindle.
-This is topologically a two-sphere but with conical deficit angles $2\pi (1-{1}/{n_\mp})$ at the poles, specified by two coprime positive integers $n_\pm$, with $n_-\ne n_+$.
-The poles are then locally modelled on $\mathbb{R}^2/\Z_{n_-}$ and $\mathbb{R}^2/\Z_{n_+}$.
-The spindle is a ``bad" orbifold in the sense that it is not possible to move to a covering space that is a manifold.
-Moreover, it does not admit a metric of constant curvature, in contrast to smooth Riemann surfaces.
+This is topologically a two-sphere but with conical deficit angles $2\pi (1-{1}/{n_\mp})$ at the poles, specified by two coprime positive integers $n_\mp$, with $n_-\ne n_+$ \footnote{$\mathbb{WCP}^1_{[n_-,n_+]}$ is a bad orbifold in the sense that it is not possible to move to a covering space that is a manifold.
+It does not admit a metric of constant curvature.}.

-The $AdS_3\times \Sigma$ solutions of $D=5$ minimal gauged supergravity that we construct have orbifold singularities.
-However, quite remarkably, when the solutions are uplifted to $D=10$ solutions of type IIB supergravity, in general on a regular Sasaki-Einstein five-manifold $SE_5$, they become completely smooth.
-Moreover, we find the resulting $AdS_3\times \mathcal{M}_7$ solutions are precisely those of~\cite{Gauntlett:2006af}.